 If you schedule some time every week to learn and execute what you have learned, you will see positive results.
 In most cases, art doesn’t sell because the artist doesn’t know how to self-promote themselves, not because their art is not isn’t good enough.

 The key is to get your art seen by the right person, and in this post, you will learn some of the best blogging strategies that will attract your target audience.

 “Featuring a blog as a key part of your website will give you a 434% better chance of being ranked highly on search engines.”

 Blogging is a form of art.
 You are painting a picture with words instead of paints or pastels.
-The words that you use should express who you are as an artist.
-Your goal is to have the reader feel as if they know you without meeting you in person.
+The words that you use describes who you are as an artist and the art you create.
+Your artist blog’s main objective is to have your readers feel as if they know you without meeting you in person.

-This may be intimidating at first, especially if you have never really written before.
+Writing blog posts may be intimidating at first, primarily if you have never really written before.
 The good news is that writing is a skill that can be learned just like painting or drawing.
-The more you write the better you will become at getting your message across.
+The more you write, the better you will become at getting your message across.

 But where do you start?
 How do you put your vision and goals into action?